PagerTree/pt4-docusaurus/blog/getting-started-with-ruby-on-rails-in-2024-the-complete-development-environment-guide.md

 ## Step 10: Get Your Rails App Running

 Your Ruby on Rails development environment is almost complete.
-The last steps are to create your app, create your database, and get coding.&#x20;
+The last steps are to create your app, create your database, and get coding.

 **10.1** create your app using the following command: